mHooshdar/campaign-overview/README.md

 ## store
 We have the `redux` (I personally do not like redux), reducers and functionalities in this folder.
 We used `redux-toolkit` to handle mutating states and some exported features.

+## stories
+In this folder you can write stories for your component with `storybook`.
+It's just a template and `stories` are not correct

 ## types
 We have our `types` and `interfaces` declaration in this folder, and it's imported into other components
 ## utils